Ngā Hua / Outcomes

 The Lottery Community Committee does not fund requests that fit the priorities of the Lottery Minister's Discretionary Fund

-The priorities of the Lottery Minister's Disctretionary Fund are:
+The priorities of the Lottery Minister’s Discretionary Fund are:

 What supporting documents you will need

-If your request is for minor capital works, you will also need two quotes for building or renovation costs.
+Quote (if applicable): If your request is for minor capital works for $50,000 or less, you will need to provide one quote for building or renovation costs.